Team orders: Negative media reception

 Barrichello said "To win, it was very, very, very good....
 I got to the last corner, I didn't know what to do and nothing has been said.
 Michael was just very kind to, you know, let us finish equally.
 I guess I pointed a little bit in front, but, you know, what can we say?"

 Schumacher said "The end of the race was not planned.
 We tried to cross the line together but failed by a tiny bit and in fact we did not know who had won until we got out of the cars.
 I just felt Rubens deserved to win this race."

 At the 2002 Austrian Grand Prix, Rubens Barrichello was ordered to allow Ferrari teammate Michael Schumacher to pass to obtain the win.
 This received huge amounts of negative attention from the media, as the order was issued shortly before both drivers crossed the finish line.
 Both drivers were unhappy about the situation.
 Schumacher refused to take the top step of the podium and the centre seat, normally reserved to the winner, during the post-race press conference, and the team was punished for breach of podium procedure.
-At the United States Grand Prix the same year, Schumacher appeared to have returned the favour by giving Barrichello the win by the record smallest margin of 0.011 seconds on the finishing line, though it is assumed Schumacher was trying to trigger a dead-heat finish.
+At the United States Grand Prix the same year, Schumacher appeared to have returned the favour by giving Barrichello the win by the record smallest margin of 0.011 seconds on, though it is assumed Schumacher was trying to trigger a dead-heat finish.

 At the 2002 French Grand Prix, the financially troubled Arrows team had failed to reach an agreement with its sponsors, thus the team ordered both its drivers, Heinz-Harald Frentzen and Enrique Bernoldi to deliberately fail to qualify by posting times slower than the 107% rule.